cjbassi/gotop/README.md

     - zooming in and out of graphs
     - add gif
     - gopsutil issue for darwin i386
-    - grid should create a filled buffer so that bg is written everywhere
 * cleaning up code
     - termui Blocks should ignore writing to the outside area
         - Ignore writes to outside of inner area, or give error?